 Tarkov FPS Command – How To Show FPS Counter

 With Tarkov being well known for stuttering gameplay and low FPS issues there are a number of optimisation guides created by the community to help give your frames per second a boost.
-Despite these best efforts though there still seems to be no clear blanket recommendations for players with different settings having varied results based on both the same and different computer hardware.
+Despite these best efforts though there still seems to be little clear blanket recommendations for players with different settings having varied results based on both the same and different computer hardware.
 It’s for this reason that being able to display your own FPS counter through the console command in raid allows you to find the ideal settings for maximum performance with your unique PC setup.

 Enable Tarkov FPS Command (How To Quick Guide)

 To show the number in your raids perform the following actions:

 - Launch Escape From Tarkov through the installed launcher.

 - Press the tilde key (~) on your keyboard to enable the console command interface (either on the menu or in raid).